google/quiver-dart/CONTRIBUTING.md

    * During code review, go ahead and pile up commits addressing review comments.
 Once you get an LGTM (looks good to me) on the review, we'll squash your commits and merge!
-   * If you're not already listed as an author in `pubspec.yaml`, remember to add yourself and claim your rightful place amongst the Quiverati.
+   * If you're not already listed as an author in `AUTHORS`, remember to add yourself and claim your rightful place amongst the Quiverati.